House District 71

 Mark has spent his entire career helping people.
 He has worked with troubled children and their families, treated substance abuse, directed services to the mentally ill, and made sure nursing homes provide quality care for the elderly.
 Mark was among the first to provide early mental health counseling to children through the schools.
 He is currently the Director of Special Projects at the Substance Abuse Treatment Unit of Central Iowa (SATUCI).

-He is often called on to train substance abuse counselors, foster parents and social workers.
+He is often called on to train substance abuse counselors and social workers.
 Mark was the only member of the Iowa General Assembly to work at the World Trade Center following the attack on America on 9-11-01.
-He also works as a divorce mediator helping couples work through their disputes.
-He has received numerous awards for his work and was named to the Board of Social Work by Gov. Vilsack before being elected.

-Mark and his wife, Karen Lischer, have been married for 25 years.
-They have one daughter, Allie.
+Mark and his wife, Karen Lischer, have been married for 26 years.
+They have a daughter, Allie.
 Mark is the former foster parent of two, Kevin and Darwin Eggert of Clearfield, and is now a grandparent to five foster grandchildren.